neondatabase/website/content/docs/guides/logical-replication-airbyte-snowflake.md

 - An [Airbyte account](https://airbyte.com/)
 - A [Snowflake account](https://www.snowflake.com/)

+## Important notices

+- Neon does not autosuspend a compute that has an active connection from a logical replication subscriber.
+In other words, a Neon Postgres instance with an active subscriber will not scale to zero, which may result in increased compute usage.
+For more information, see [Logical replication and autosuspend](/docs/guides/logical-replication-neon#logical-replication-and-autosuspend).
+- To prevent storage bloat, **Neon automatically removes _inactive_ replication slots if there are other _active_ replication slots**.
+If you will have more than one replication slot, please read [Unused replication slots](/docs/guides/logical-replication-neon#unused-replication-slots) before you begin.

 ## Prepare your source Neon database

 This section describes how to prepare your source Neon database (the publisher) for replicating data.